Lake Titicaca Travel Guide

 Isla del Sol on the Bolivian part of Lake Titicaca is the birthplace of the sun in Inca mythology and an enchanting tradition-steeped island that you can visit from Copacabana.

 Yumani is the prettiest and main community to base yourself, ideally for one or two nights.
-From there, you can go on a host of scenic hikes and visit ancient Inca sites.
-Beware that inter-island disputes can and do restrict tourist activity to the area around Yumani though.
+From there, you can go on a host of scenic hikes and visit ancient Inca archaeological sites.
+Beware that inter-island disputes can and do sometimes restrict tourist activity on the island.
+Check before you go.

 With more time here, you could also visit the smaller nearby island of Isla de la Luna for another dose of serene lake life.